Skip to main content

 keyword meta tag

-An outdated meta tag once used to describe page keywords for search engines.
+An outdated meta tag once used to list keywords for search engines.
+This meta tag is deprecated and no longer used, as search engines no longer look for it.

 meta tag